SonOfChrist/Movie-Ticket-Booking-App/README.md

-# 🎟️ QuickShow Movie Ticket Booking App
+# 🎟️ Movie Ticket Booking App

-**QuickShow** is a next-generation, full-featured movie ticket booking platform designed for both moviegoers and cinema managers.
+**Movie Ticket Booking** is a next-generation, full-featured movie ticket booking platform designed for both moviegoers and cinema managers.
 With a sleek, modern UI and robust admin tools, QuickShow delivers a premium, real-world cinema experience—online.

 ---
-## 🚀 Why QuickShow?
+## 🚀 Why -- Movie Ticket Booking App?

 - **Enterprise-Ready:** Built with scalability, security, and maintainability in mind.
 - **Stunning UI/UX:** Eye-catching, responsive design powered by React and Tailwind CSS.